Turneo/LightHouse/Documentation/BUILDING.md

 ###Process
 Set the following values:

-Clean Repository: False
+- Clean Repository: False
-Solution to build: Path of the solution you want to build.
+- Solution to build: Path of the solution you want to build.
-Configuration to build: Configuration should always be "Release".
+- Configuration to build: Configuration should always be "Release".
-Platform to build: The platform target that was defined in the build definitions name.
+- Platform to build: The platform target that was defined in the build definitions name.
-MSBuild arguments: /p:GenerateProjectSpecificOptputFolder=False
+- MSBuild arguments: /p:GenerateProjectSpecificOptputFolder=False

+LightHouse is a registered trademark of Turneo AG (www.turneo.com).